Roman Torchwick: Really?! Could've fooled me with how much enthusiasm you put into our little romp just a few minutes ago.

 - In an episode of Acquisitions Incorporated: The Series, after The Charmer and ladies' man Viari exhausts all other options to convince a (male) NPC to help, he ends up seducing and sleeping with him for his information instead.

-- Hilariously subverted in the Archer episode "Honeypot", in which Sterling is sent to seduce a gay Cuban operative who's blackmailing his mother.
+- In the Archer episode "Honeypot", Sterling Archer is sent to seduce a gay Cuban operative who's blackmailing his mother.
 Archer tries to pick up Ramon using the same faulty tactics he uses to pick up women, and thus he utterly fails at it.